yurivict/nn-insight/README.md

 * MobileNet V3 (download the file: https://drive.google.com/file/d/1qq6xLx98M_wy9YqetOxuqNJCSOEq5O8f/view?usp=sharing)

 MobileNet networks are a series of networks that Google released over the past few years that are trained on the ImageNet image set with 1001 categories.
-Other networks might work, but only three above networks have been verified.
+Other networks might also work, but only three above networks have been verified.

 ## How to use
 1. Download a TF Lite file using one of the links above, or use a file downloaded elsewhere.